Do You Have the Time to Manage Your Social Media Empire?

 If you know me, you’ll already know that I am a huge Buffer fan.
 Buffer is a tool that allows you to easily post or share to all your social networks.
 I know I mentioned I wouldn’t be mentioning any standard social media management tools, but Buffer is different in that it is mainly for scheduling your posts.
 The advantage of this is that you can post to Twitter or Facebook when your followers or fans are more likely to be there.
 Your followers might be using Twitter or Facebook in the evening once you’ve gone home from work- Buffer posts automatically at times you choose throughout the week.

-Buffer allows you to post to Twitter, Facebook profiles and pages, LinkedIn profiles and groups (currently not company pages) and the niche social network app.net.
-The only big omission is Google+ but I’ll come on to that later.
-Whenever you add a post to Buffer you choose which network or networks you want to post it to (for example you might want to post to your Facebook Page, your LinkedIn profile and a LinkedIn group) and it gets added to each network’s queue.
+Buffer allows you to post to Twitter, Facebook profiles. groups and pages, LinkedIn profiles and pages, Google+ pages and Instagram.
+Whenever you add a post to Buffer you choose which network or networks you want to post it to (for example you might want to post to your Facebook Page, your LinkedIn profile and Twitter) and it gets added to each network’s queue.
 When it comes to the next time to post for your Facebook page, Buffer will post the first post in that queue and the same for each other network.
 You don’t have to wait for your Buffer queue either, if you want to post something straight away, then you can do.

 Sharing articles is easy to do by using a button in your browser.
 If I find an article that I know my Twitter followers and LinkedIn connections will find interesting then I just need to click my Buffer button in my browser and I can instantly add the link and title to those social networks either straight away or add it to their queues.
 As well as that Buffer have great mobile apps for iPhone and Android smartphones and you can even link it to other apps using another great tool called IFTTT (If This Then That).